+The city is also home to several ancient Hindu temples.
 The Sri Padmanabhaswamy temple is one of the oldest and richest temples in Kerala.
 Unfortunately, only Hindus are allowed inside, but the Dravidian style architecture is impressive to see from the outside.
-The only other thing of interest to tourists in Trivandrum is the Napier museum about the art and history of Kerala.

 Where to eat: The iconic Indian coffee house in Trivandrum became famous for its strange pigeon coop like building.
 They serve great biryani and other Indian food items.